Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 micro ecosystems; plant aerodynamcis, air /pockets|currents/,.. you can't walk; even iff you don't brush against /seeds|pollen|eggs|../; you'll carry them c̄ every step

+house elves are like super intelligence; old wizards made some"-thing" more powerful than themselves, and thought they could contain it, but young wizards are their vulnerability, and dobby exploit!!! :D